What Is an AI Thinking Partner?

 Concept

 Most AI gives you an answer.
 A thinking partner gives you a better question.
-There's a real difference — and it matters more than people realize.
+The difference is real, and it matters more than people realize.

 A TOOL EXECUTES.